Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Internet Explorer Enhanced Security Configuration dialog box, Administrators and Users are both set to Off.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image360.png "Internet Explorer Enhanced Security Configuration dialog box")

 14. Point the browser of BCDRDC1 at the IP address of the **OnPremVM**.
-And it should load the sample web application.
+It should load the sample MCW web application.

     http://172.16.1.?/bcdr.php

     ![A sample webpage displays a message saying that you are connected successfully to MySQL.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image109.png "Sample Webpage")

-15. Your OnPremVM has been successfully migrated to Azure.
+15. Your on-premise virtual machine (**OnPremVM**) has been successfully migrated to Azure!!

-**Optional Task**: If you wish, you can Remote Desktop back to the HYPERVHOST, and you will see that the migrated VM has shutdown.
+**Optional Task**: If desired, you can Remote Desktop back into the HYPERVHOST, and you will observe that the original on-premise VM has shutdown.

 ### Task 3: Failover and failback Azure PaaS